TRUE CHRISTIAN DISCIPLESHIP (Part 1)

 Unfortunately, the Great Commission of the Church has become “the Great Omission” of the Church.
 Sadly, we have cast away and undervalued that which is great in the Lord’s sight!

 What do we value greatly and boast about today?

 Our vast knowledge of the original Bible languages (Greek and Hebrew)!

-From Christ’s perspectives, we are not doing well regardless of our achievements or exploits until we make it our highest priority, purpose and pursuit to make disciples for Christ.
+From Christ’s perspective, we are not doing well regardless of our achievements or exploits until we make it our highest priority, purpose, and pursuit to make disciples for Christ.

 How do we make disciples with a singular purpose of knowing Christ intimately, following Christ closely, and becoming like Christ increasingly?